Detecting Correlation Efficiently in Stochastic Block Models: Breaking Otter's Threshold in the Entire Supercritical Regime: Approximating the statistic

 Thus, the total time complexity of Algorithm~\ref{alg:dynamic-programming} is bounded by

-The proof for the correctness of Algorithm~\ref{alg:dynamic-programming} is almost identical to the proof of \cite[Lemma~2]{MWXY21+}; the only difference is that we need to invoke the value of $\mathcal L(x,y)$ when we compute $Y(x,\mathbf H_{\mathbf o},C,\mu)$ recursively.
+The proof that Algorithm~\ref{alg:dynamic-programming} outputs $X_{\mathbf{H}}(M,\mu)$ is almost identical to the proof of \cite[Lemma~2]{MWXY21+}; the only difference is that we need to invoke the value of $\mathcal L(x,y)$ when we compute $Y(x,\mathbf H_{\mathbf o},C,\mu)$ recursively.
 However, this can be done efficiently as we have already stored the value of all $\mathcal L(x,y)$ at Step~2, and we omit further details here for simplicity. \end{proof}